Are you struggling with split nights?

 Split nights are a really common problem.

-A lot of parents have been asking me about them, so I’m going to share a little more about what causes them and also share a tip with you that you can try with your little one…
+A lot of parents ask me about them, so I’m going to share a little more about what causes them and give you a tip that you can try with your little one…

 So split nights – or middle-of-the-night (MOTN) wakings as they’re often also called – generally only have one main cause.